PCRedHot/Accounting-System/README.md

 #### List and output to file

-You can use the function **List all transactions** to check all transactions you created, **sorting by date or reversed**.
+You can use the function **List all transactions** to check all transactions you created, sorting by date or revereds

-Here we provide a sample transaction list.
+Here we provide a sample list

     ==========Transactions===========
     Date		Type		Amount		Account1		Account2